zebafarah/zebafarah/README.md

 A Coach/Trainer/Mentor @ heart.
 Levels of Expertise : Leadership, Business Communication, Soft Skills, Agile/Scrum Methodologies, DevOps Enthusiast, Cloud Community Enthusiast, marching heads-on to become an undisputed DevOps Leader.

-A Whopping 9 years experience in a variety of fields- Marketing, Operations, Relationship Manager, Outsourcing, Mentoring, Leadership, Training etc. giving Jack a run for his money..
-Ha ha.
+A Whopping 9 years experience in a variety of fields- Marketing, Operations, Relationship Manager, Outsourcing, Mentoring, Leadership, Training etc. giving Jack a run for his money.
 You name it!!

 ### 🔍 Interests